IceHe/lib/mac/setup-guide.md

 1. Get the proxy service

+    Note : Because the valid methods to get a stable network proxy may change often, RECOMMEND to search the new methods on the Internet when needed

     How to :

     - A. BUY - recommended
     - B. Build it myself

-    Note : Because the valid methods to get a stable network proxy may change often,

-    RECOMMEND to search the new methods on the Internet when I need

 1. Get the proxy configurations from the proxy service